Nikolay Muralov: Early years

-Nikolay Ivanovich Muralov was born in 1877 on a farm (khutor) near Taganrog, a port city on the Sea of Azov.
+Nikolay Ivanovich Muralov was born in 1877 in the farm (khutor) Grecheskie Roty near Taganrog, a port city on the Sea of Azov.
 His father had attended a classical gymnasium for six years and had been a volunteer in the Russian Army during the Crimean War, in the process earning Russia's highest military decoration, the Order of St. George, fourth class, for bravery.
 An educated and cultured man, his father had made the acquaintance of Alexander Herzen and was a political admirer and subscriber to Herzen's thick journal, Kolokol.
 His younger brother Alexander, was also involved in the revolutionary movement.

 Nikolay worked on the farm throughout his youth and was taught to read and write by his father from an early age.
 At the age of 17, Muralov went away to an agricultural school, graduating three years later.
 He then worked as an estate manager in the village of Znamenka, Tambov district, and Nazarov, Moscow district.

 During the late 1890s Muralov was a volunteer in the Tsarist army, serving briefly in the Grenadier Regiment in Moscow before being dismissed for reserve duty at Taganrog.

 In the fall of 1899, Muralov went to the town of Maikop in the Caucasus Mountains and worked as a manager of a distillery and a creamery.
 It was there that he was first exposed to Marxist political literature, including the official newspaper of the Russian Social Democratic Labor Party, Iskra, which he read as part of an underground political circle.